Aamhi Satpute: Production and Release

-Before the release, Sachin commented that the movie was not a remake of Satte Pe Satta (1982), but instead was an adaptation of English film Seven Brides for Seven Brothers (1954).
+Before the release, Sachin commented that the movie was not a remake of Satte Pe Satta (1982), but instead was an adaptation of American film Seven Brides for Seven Brothers (1954).
 He said that Satte Pe Satta had a crime angle, while this film is a musical comedy.
 About the title, Sachin said, "Satpute is a common Marathi surname, and since the film has seven brothers, I thought it was an apt name for the film."

-Tata Motors tied up with the film to promote Tata Ace mini-trucks.

 The film was released in theaters in Maharashtra on 18 April 2008.

 Soundtrack

 The movie soundtrack has 7 songs and was released by Video Palace.
 Jitendra Kulkarni produced the music and lyrics were penned by Pravin Davane.
 Singers include Sonu Nigam, Shankar Mahadevan, Nihira Joshi, Rajendra Salunkhe, Vibhavaree Apte-Joshi, Vaishali Samant, and Sachin.